UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 ```
 {: .output}

-If you're using the Unix subsystem for Windows, you'll probably see unfamiliar things.
-If you're using a Mac or git bash, you should see some files and directories you're familiar with such as `Documents` and `Desktop`.
+You should see some files and directories you're familiar with such as `Documents` and `Desktop`.

 If you make a typo, don't worry.
 If the shell can’t find a command you type, it will show you a helpful error message.